 command?
 Increase the timeout in the script (default is:5

-seconds, mine works with10
+seconds, mine works better with10

-Running a TCP Server
+Running a TCP server

-sending AT
+doable by manually sending AT

 commands or by using the esp8266server.py

-The script runs a simple TCP server on port 80
+This script runs a simple TCP server on port 80

 by sending the following AT